Sponsor-A-Hive Frequently Asked Questions

 How can I apply?

-Through the Sponsor-A-Hive application is open September 4 – October 31, 2017.
+Through the Sponsor-A-Hive application will reopen during Fall 2018.
 Follow the instructions to guide you through the process.

 Can I send extra items such as video or photographs?

 Yes, we would be happy to receive materials that help illustrate your story.
 In the application, you will be able to upload files under 5 MB.

 Are there specific types of organizations or programs that you will not fund?

 We do not partner with individuals or families, or with organizations that do not meet our eligibility requirements, as outlined on our Sponsor-A-Hive page.